Hornady: 6.5 PRC

 The 6.5 PRC (Precision Rifle Cartridge) was initially designed by George Gardner of GA Precision and Hornady in 2013 and released at the 2018 SHOT Show.
-It is essentially a more powerful and flatter-shooting version of the 6.5mm Creedmor and uses the same bullet, but not the same cartridge case.
+It is essentially a more powerful and flatter-shooting version of the 6.5mm Creedmoor and uses the same bullet, but not the same cartridge case.

 300 PRC

 The American ammunition manufacturer Hornady got the 300 Precision Rifle Cartridge SAAMI-standardized in 2018.
 In 2019 it got C.I.P.-standardized as the 300 PRC.
-The .375 Ruger cartridge has functioned as the parent case for the 300 Precision Rifle Cartridge (300 PRC), which is essentially a necked-down version of the .375 Ruger.
+The .375 Ruger cartridge has functioned as the parent case for the .300 Precision Rifle Cartridge (300 PRC), which is essentially a necked-down version of the .375 Ruger.
 The .375 Ruger cartridge case was used by Hornady as the basis for a new extra long range cartridge since it had the capability to operate with high chamber pressures which, combined with a neck and barrel throat optimized for loading relatively long and heavy .308 diameter very-low-drag bullets without the need to seat the bullets deeply recessed into the case result in adequate muzzle velocities from magnum sized bolt-action rifles.
 Rifles chambered for the 300 Precision Rifle Cartridge must be capable of handling 3.70 in overall length cartridges.

+7mm PRC

 Handloading

 Hornady manufactures a range of handloading components including cartridge cases, bullets and shotgun shell components.
 Hornady also produces a wide range handloading equipments such as presses, dies, powder measures, scales, case prepping tools, gauges, tumblers/ultrasonic cleaners and other accessories, as well as publishing a reloading data handbook that is currently in its 11th edition.